 A small fortress or perhaps just a tower was probably built when Ciciliano was founded.
 The Colonna enlarged it by adding four square bastions, one of which was turned into a circular one in the XVIth century.
 The Theodoli used the fortress as one of their residences.
-In the early XXth century battlements were added to enhance the medieval aspect of the building.
-At Castello Brancaccio at S. Gregorio da Sassola similar medieval embellishments were added.
-Castello Theodoli is still a private property and occasionally it is rented for wedding parties (similar to Castello Orsini at Nerola).
+In the early XXth century battlements were added to enhance the medieval aspect of the building, similar to what occurred at Castello Brancaccio at S. Gregorio da Sassola.
+Castello Theodoli is still a private property and occasionally it is rented for wedding parties.

 Streets of Castelluccio (small castle)

 The northern side of the hill where Ciciliano is situated is precipitous and Castelluccio is the name given to a series of narrow streets between Castello Theodoli and the northern edge of the hill.
 Only two narrow passages at the sides of the castle allowed access to this very old part of the town, which is in the process of being restored.

 Details of XVIth/XVIIth century buildings: (left) 1582 portal; (right-above) 1580 inscription celebrating the restoration of a house;